Updated on Jan.27, 2014

 Some samba schools in the Special Group, associated under Liesa (Rio's Independent Samba School League) bring about 3,000 members to Sambódromo rehearsals, dressed in clothes specially designed for the occasion.
 The mestre-sala and porta-bandeira - the MC and flag bearer who open the parades; the velha guarda, or veterans; the queen of the percussion section; and baianas, women dressed in traditional Bahia attire, will be there.

-See the full schedule on the LIESA website, with A Series samba schools listed in italics.
+See the full schedule on the LIESA website, with the Special Group rehearsal schedule listed in yellow.

 The starting point at the Sambódromo for each parade is marked (B) Balança; (C) Correios.